To read more about Jennifer’s journey (from rags to… well, nicer dish towels), click on each subject title below to display text and photos.

 Jen’s Food History…

-At age 14, while my friends were enjoying romance novels, I was reading up on yoga and nutrition.
-An undiagnosed low thyroid condition spurred me to experiment with various diets.
-In an effort to control my weight and improve my health, I ate raw foods, yogurt, and wheat germ.
-Vegetarian foods intrigued me.
+At age 14, while friends enjoyed romance novels, I read up on yoga and nutrition.
+An undiagnosed low thyroid condition left me wiped out, although I didn’t know the cause at the time.
+But it spurred me to experiment with various diets, in efforts to control my weight and improve my health.
+Vegetarian foods intrigued me- I ate raw foods, yogurt, and wheat germ.
 I even tried a macrobiotic diet, practically living on brown rice alone.
+My approach to health was misguided, but I learned what didn’t work…

 Betty Crocker Honeymoon